shanemcd/shanemcd.github.io/_posts/2016-03-11-easy-irc-bnc-with-docker.md

 #### SSL/TLS

-We want our connection to our BNC to be secure, so we’re going to Let’s Encrypt, which is a free way to obtain signed certificates.
+We want our connection to our BNC to be secure, so we’re going to use Let’s Encrypt, which is a free way to obtain signed certificates.

 Once you have installed Let’s Encrypt, generate your certificates: